Information decomposition in complex systems via machine learning: Mutual information bounds

 Normal distributions are used for both the encoded distribution, $p(u_i|x_i) = \mathcal{N}(\boldsymbol{\mu}=f_\mu(x_i), \boldsymbol{\sigma}=f_\sigma(x_i))$, and the prior, $r(u_i)=\mathcal{N}(\boldsymbol{0}, \boldsymbol{1})$ so that the KL divergence has a simple analytic form.

-Over the course of training, the KL divergence is computed for each channel $U_i$, thereby providing a proxy quantity for the amount of information that is contained in the compression scheme.
-Although the KL divergence can be used for a qualitative sense of information allocation to features~\citep{dib_ml}, it is a rather poor estimate of the mutual information.
-Because the encoded distributions $p(u_i|x_i)$ have a known form, we can use the noise contrastive estimation (InfoNCE) lower bound and ``leave one out'' upper bound from Ref.~\cite{poole2019variational} with a large number of samples to obtain tight bounds on the amount of mutual information in the learned compression schemes.
+For evaluation over the course of a training run, the KL divergence is computed for each channel $U_i$ in the process of computing the loss, and could be used for a qualitative sense of information allocation to features~\citep{dib_ml}.
+However, the KL divergence is a rather poor estimate of the mutual information, and we seek to know the amount of transmitted information as precisely as possible.
+Because the encoded distributions $p(u_i|x_i)$ have a known form, we can use the noise contrastive estimation (InfoNCE) lower bound and ``leave one out'' upper bound from Ref.~\cite{poole2019variational} with a large number of samples to obtain tight bounds on the amount of mutual information in the learned compression schemes (for evaluation).

 The lower and upper bounds on $I(U_i;X_i)$ are based on likelihood ratios at points sampled from the dataset $x_i \sim p(x_i)$ and from the corresponding conditional distributions, $u_i \sim p(u_i|x_i)$.
 To be specific, the mutual information for each channel $U=f(X)$ (dropping channel indices for simplicity) is lower bounded by